-Feedback from local stakeholders indicated that, historically, access to private allied health clinicians has been limited in inland towns such as Manjimup and Collie and this has affected the provision of holistic care.
+Feedback from local stakeholders indicated that. historically, access to private allied health clinicians has been limited in inland towns such as Maniimup and Collie and this has affected the provision of holistic care.
 The COVID-19 pandemic has compounded workforce supply issues across the region due to travel restrictions and a shortage of rental housing.
 At the same time, the number of intrastate visitors to the South West has increased along with the demand for short term accommodation (an increase of 26% in visitor nights for the year ending March 2021 compared to the previous year (Tourism WA, 2021).
 This has exacerbated the shortage of rental housing and led to increased pressure on health services during peak holiday periods.

 The South West region has a high proportion of people aged 65 years and over, especially in Manjimup SA3.
-In 2019, about 19% of people in Augusta - Margaret River - Busselton SA3 (10,582 people), 17% of people in Bunbury SA3 (17,653 people) and 23% of people in Manjimup SA3 (5392 people) were aged 65 years and over compared to 16% in Country WA PHN (Public Health Information Development Unit, 2021b).
-This is projected to increase to 23% in Augusta - Margaret River - Busselton SA3, 22% in Bunbury SA3 and 30% in Manjimup SA3 by 2030 compared to 18% across the state and 20% across Country WA PHN.
+In 2021, about 22% of people in Augusta - Margaret River - Busselton SA3 (12,454 people), 19% of people in Bunbury SA3 (20,220 people) and 25% of people in Manjimup SA3 (6,035 people) were aged 65 years and over compared to 16% across the state (Australian Bureau of Statistics, 2021a).